vala-lang/vala-www/content/blog/c-off-ramp.md

 Vala is designed to work well with C, and a nice consequence of this is that often one doesn’t have to think about C at all, because so many useful libraries are already conveniently bound to Vala “out of the box”.
 It’s impressive the degree to which some of Vala’s basic abilities, such as its “built-in” container types are “just” clever binding of GLib functions plus some syntactic sugar.

 But Vala’s binding abilities are very powerful: it’s not just GLib and GObject APIs that it can bind successfully; it can bind almost any C API.
-I will show some examples that test its limits below.
+Later I will also show some examples that test its limits.

 And, what Vala can bind to be called from Vala it can provide for other code to call: that is, it can *implement* C APIs as well as *consume* them.